seabopo/PowerShell-AtomicParsley/README.md

 (https://github.com/wez/atomicparsley) under the GPL-2.0 License.

 ## Functionality
-This module allows data to be read from and written to media files using a PowerShell object.
+This module generates the command-lines necessary to read and write data from AtomicParsley based on a PowerShell Object of key/value pairs.
+This module was tested primarily with metadata from **VIDEO** files (iTunes Movies and TV Shows).
+AudioBooks, Podcasts and Music were tested and seem to work well, but I have a much smaller sample size available.

 ### Reading Data from a File